acw1251/bluecheck/README.md

 BlueCheck
 =========

+(NOTE: This version of BlueCheck has been modified from the original version to support shrinking for modules that may deadlock or trigger the wedge detector)

 (Inspired by the QuickCheck tool for testing Haskell programs.)

 BlueCheck is a *generic* test-bench written in the Bluespec HDL.
 It